 Transplants can be set out once the temperatures have warmed and they’ve developed their second or third set of leaves.
 Purchased plants are normally ready for planting right away.
 These, too, should be spaced about 2 feet apart.

 Note: You can also plant cantaloupes along a fence or allow the plants to climb a trellis or small stepladder.
 Just make sure to add something that will cradle the fruits as they grow—such as a sling made from pantyhose—or set the fruits on the steps of your ladder.

 Caring for and Harvesting Cantaloupe Plant

 Following the planting of cantaloupe plants, you’ll need to water them thoroughly.
-They’ll also require weekly watering of around one to two inches worth, preferably through drip irrigation.
+They’ll also require weekly watering of around 1 to 2 inches worth, preferably through drip irrigation.

 Mulch is another factor to consider when growing cantaloupe.
 Mulch not only keeps the soil warm, which these plants enjoy, but it helps retain moisture, minimizes weed growth, and keeps fruit off the soil (of course, you can set them on small pieces of board too).
 While many people prefer to use plastic mulch when they grow cantaloupes, you can use straw as well.